Gaulden History, Family Crest & Coats of Arms

 - Mary Esther Gaulden Jagger (1921-2007), American radiation geneticist, professor of radiology and political activist

-- W. B. Gaulden, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1860
+- W. B. Gaulden, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1860

-- D. L. Gaulden, American Democrat politician, Delegate to Democratic National Convention from Florida, 1892
+- D. L. Gaulden, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 1892

 - George Gaulden, American actor, best known for his role in The Last Picture Show (1991)